quicwg/multipath/draft-ietf-quic-multipath.md

 issue at least one Connection ID for each unused Path ID up to the minimum of the peer's and the local Maximum Path ID limits.

-If for any reasons an endpoints does not want to issue connection IDs for all unused Path ID, it SHOULD NOT introduce discontinuity in the issuing of Path IDs as path initiation requires available connection IDs for the same Path ID on both sides.
+If for any reason an endpoint does not want to issue connection IDs for all unused Path ID, it SHOULD NOT introduce discontinuity in the issuing of Path IDs as path initiation requires available connection IDs for the same Path ID on both sides.
 For instance,